Andrew Cuomo

-Cuomo was initially lauded locally and nationally for his administration's response to the COVID-19 pandemic in New York, but he faced criticism and a federal investigation for ordering nursing homes to admit patients from hospitals without testing them for COVID-19.
+Cuomo was initially praised locally and nationally for his administration's response to the COVID-19 pandemic in New York, but he faced criticism and a federal investigation for ordering nursing homes to admit patients from hospitals without testing them for COVID-19.
 The order was blamed for a large number of nursing home deaths, and the administration's subsequent actions were scrutinized in a number of reports and investigations.
 A January 2021 report by state attorney general Letitia James found that the Cuomo administration had undercounted COVID-19-related deaths at nursing homes by as much as 50%.
-As of May 2025, the U.S. Department of Justice has an open investigation into Cuomo's testimony on his involvement with a questionable report used to combat criticism of his handling of the pandemic.
+In May 2025 the U.S. Department of Justice opened investigation into Cuomo's testimony on his involvement with a questionable report used to combat criticism of his handling of the pandemic.

 Beginning in late 2020, Cuomo faced numerous allegations of sexual misconduct.
 A report from independent investigators commissioned by James found in August 2021 that Cuomo sexually harassed at least 11 women from 2013 through 2020 and retaliated against victims who made complaints about his conduct.
 Following the release of James's report, there were widespread calls for Cuomo's resignation, including from President Joe Biden.
-On August 23, 2021, in the midst of an impeachment investigation against him, Cuomo resigned from office.
+On August 23, 2021, in the midst of an impeachment investigation against Cuomo, he decided to resign from office.
 After his resignation, criminal investigations from the district attorney offices for New York County, Nassau County, Westchester County, and Oswego County were closed without charges being filed.
 A criminal charge in Albany County was dropped in 2022.

-In 2025, Cuomo mounted a political comeback bid and ran for mayor of New York City in that year's election.
+In 2025, Cuomo mounted a political comeback bid and ran for mayor of New York City in that year's mayoral election.
 Despite leading in most Democratic primary polls, he lost to Zohran Mamdani in what was considered a major upset.
 He continued his run as an independent, then lost again to Mamdani in the general election.

 Early life and education

-Andrew Mark Cuomo was born on December 6, 1957, in the New York City borough of Queens to lawyer and later governor of New York Mario Cuomo and Matilda (née Raffa).
+Andrew Mark Cuomo was born on December 6, 1957, in the New York City borough of Queens to lawyer and later governor of New York Mario Cuomo and Matilda.
 He grew up in the neighborhood of Holliswood.

 Cuomo's parents were both of Italian descent, tracing their ancestry back to Southern Italy.
-His paternal grandparents were from Nocera Inferiore and Tramonti in the Salerno province of Campania, while his maternal grandparents were from the Messina province of Sicily.
+His paternal grandparents were from Nocera Inferiore and Tramonti in the Salerno province of Campania, while his maternal grandparents (Mary and Charles Raffa) were from the Messina province of Sicily.
 He has four siblings; his younger brother, Chris Cuomo, is a current NewsNation anchor and a former CNN journalist, and his elder sister is noted radiologist Margaret Cuomo.

 Cuomo graduated from Archbishop Molloy High School, a private, college prep Catholic school in Briarwood, in 1975.
 He earned a Bachelor of Arts degree from Fordham University in 1979 and a Juris Doctor degree from Albany Law School in 1982.
 He lived in Sunnyside, Queens for five years after law school graduation.